 Jango nodded.
 “It’s always a pleasure to meet you, Ms. Featherway.
 I hear Virgil Blue concluding their silent lesson, so I must retrieve them from the podium.”
 He passed her a red card-stock pamphlet.
 “I’m sure you and your friends will find this pamphlet enlightening.”

 She took the pamphlet.
-On the front, a hand-drawn flightless bird bigger than an ostrich sheltered fist-sized fledglings with its wings.
-Inside was taped a plastic baggie of brown powder like coffee grounds.
+On the front, a hand-drawn bird like a penguin bigger than an ostrich sheltered fist-sized fledglings with its wings.
+Inside was taped a plastic-baggie of brown powder like coffee-grounds.
 “What’s this?”

 Virgil Jango Skyy was gone.

 Written in pen beside the baggie: ‘Powdered centipede isn’t so creepy, is it?
-A brief introduction to Sheridan from Virgils Skyy and Blue.’
+An introduction to Sheridan from Virgils Skyy and Blue.’